ammar-tanwar/bloglearnbay/posts/how-to-make-a-rewarding-career-in-the-energy-oil-and-gas-domain-as-a-data-scientist.md

-* _Taxing Compute Resources_-You may not have enough resources to store and  process large amounts of structured and unstructured data.
+* _Taxing Compute Resources You may not have enough resources to store and  process large amounts of structured and unstructured data.
 * Poor data quality-Data is stored in multiple locations and can be subject to inconsistent governance.
 * Incorrect Modeling– The correct question may not have been asked or misunderstood.
 * Relentless Corporate – C-suite support is essential from the start.
 Communication between employees, SMBs, and data scientists is essential.